hospotho/Image-Viewer/readme.md

 ## Browser support

-The entire project was written in Vanilla JavaScript with extension API supported by Chromium-based browsers, may work on Firefox but not yet tested.
-Standalone `image-viewer.js` should work on all modern browser, you can use it in your own website.
-You may also run your own activate script using tampermonkey or other alternatives to start `image-viewer.js` .
+The entire project was written in Vanilla JavaScript with extension API support for Chromium-based browsers.
+It should work on Firefox, but it has not been tested yet.
+The standalone `image-viewer.js` should work on all modern browsers, and you can use it on your own website.
+You may also run your own activation script using Tampermonkey or other alternatives to start `image-viewer.js`.

 ## ToDo